oracle/terraform-provider-oci/website/docs/r/identity_tag.html.markdown

 * `id` - The OCID of the tag definition.
 * `is_cost_tracking` - Indicates whether the tag is enabled for cost tracking.
 * `is_retired` - Indicates whether the tag is retired.
 See [Retiring Key Definitions and Namespace Definitions](https://docs.cloud.oracle.com/iaas/Content/Identity/Concepts/taggingoverview.htm#Retiring).
-* `name` - The name of the tag.
-The name must be unique across all tags in the tag namespace and can't be changed.
+* `name` - The name assigned to the tag during creation.
+This is the tag key definition.
+The name must be unique within the tag namespace and cannot be changed.
 * `state` - The tag's current state.
 After creating a tag, make sure its `lifecycleState` is ACTIVE before using it.
 After retiring a tag, make sure its `lifecycleState` is INACTIVE before using it.
 If you delete a tag, you cannot delete another tag until the deleted tag's `lifecycleState` changes from DELETING to DELETED.
 * `tag_namespace_id` - The OCID of the namespace that contains the tag definition.
 * `time_created` - Date and time the tag was created, in the format defined by RFC3339.
 Example: `2016-08-25T21:10:29.600Z`
+* `validator` - Additional validation rule for values specified for the tag definition.

+	* `validator_type` - The primitive that any value set for this definedTag must be parseable as.
+	* `values` - The list of allowed values for a definedTag value.

 ## Import